Soal dan Jawaban Toefl

 (C) one of the languages spoken Babylonian

-by the Old Europeans (B) bilingual inscriptions
+by the Old Europeans (B)

-(D) a language that was (C) cuneiform tablets
+(D) a language that was (C)

-understood by the late (D) scholars
+understood by the late (D)

 eighteenth century

-27. When does the passage suggest 29, The word "thwarted" in line 16
+suggest 29, The word "thwarted" in line 16

 that ancient Egyptian hieroglypttic is closest in meaning to